Bread Machine Pizza Dough

-I like to wrap a bread board in wax paper and cover with flour and place the dough on that to rise.
-That way I am insured that the dough will not pick up anything from the bread board, and it won’t stick to it either.
+I like to wrap a breadboard in wax paper and cover with flour and place the dough on that to rise.
+That way I am ensured that the dough will not pick up anything from the breadboard, and it won’t stick to it either.

 At this point.
 Cover the bread dough with a cloth and let rise for 30 minutes.

 A quick word on pans.
 I know some people prefer baking stones, which I love for biscuits and cookies but I find that my pizza crust gets crisp on the outside, and chewy on the inside using a stone –which isn’t how our family likes our pizza dough.

-For now I use metal pizza pans, which I grease with olive oil before using.
-They cook very evenly and can be purchase rather inexpensively.
+For now I use metal pizza pans similar to these ones, which I grease with olive oil before using.
+They cook evenly and can be purchase rather inexpensively.
 Or if you wish just use your metal cookie sheets.

 Once your dough is stretched evenly to the size of your pan, and your oven has reached 450 degrees, it is time to prebake the crust.